 Cryptocurrencies are not legal tender in New Zealand, but cryptocurrency exchanges, brokers, wallet providers, and businesses offering ICOs and investment opportunities are regulated in New Zealand because they are treated as financial services by New Zealand’s Financial Markets Authority (FMA).
-Whilst there is interest from institutions in blockchain technology the adoption of DeFi is a long way off.
+Whilst there is interest from institutions in blockchain technology the adoption of Defi is a long way off.

 Using crypto in New Zealand

-In addition to the locally available worldwide brands that accept crypto, such as Microsoft, Starbucks, etc., New Zealand has a growing and diverse number of services you can spend your bitcoin on.
+In addition to the locally available worldwide brands that accept crypto, such as Microsoft, Starbucks, etc., New Zealand has a growing and a diverse number of services you can spend your Bitcoin on.
 In most cases, it is possible to buy vouchers with your currency that may then be indirectly used with participating outlets.

 Unfortunately, you can’t avoid being eligible for tax on your crypto by gifting it to someone, but you can make tax-efficient gifts to a recognized charity.
-Making it a gift is considered a disposal, at market value, for tax purposes and you’ll have to record the exit of your cryptocurrency at market value on the date it was gifted.
+Making it a gift is considered disposal, at market value, for tax purposes and you’ll have to record the exit of your cryptocurrency at market value on the date it was gifted.

 Crypto regulation in New Zealand